Netsug/nix-no-reposts/README.md

 Enable "Developer mode" (toggle in top right).

-Click "Load unpacked" and select the dist folder (or whatever your build output directory is).
+Click "Load unpacked" and select the nix-no-reposts folder.

 4. Navigate to Reddit and enjoy a cleaner feed!